-Mr. Firsenbaum maintains an active pro bono practice focused on wrongful convictions, including the representation of the ESPY's Arthur Ashe Award for Courage winner Dewey Bozella, which resulted in his release from prison after serving 26 years for a murder he did not commit, a $7.5 million eve-of-trial settlement securing Mr. Bozella record-breaking compensation for his wrongful conviction, and the exoneration of Jaythan Kendrick, who also served 26 years for a murder he did not commit.
+Mr. Firsenbaum maintains an active pro bono practice focused on wrongful convictions, including the representation of the ESPY’s Arthur Ashe Award for Courage winner Dewey Bozella, which resulted in his release from prison after serving 26 years for a murder he did not commit, a $7.5 million eve-of-trial settlement securing Mr. Bozella record-breaking compensation for his wrongful conviction, the exoneration of Jaythan Kendrick, who also served 26 years for a murder he did not commit.
 Mr. Firsenbaum has represented former US Attorney General Meese, the National Association of Criminal Defense Lawyers, and other organizations in other wrongful conviction cases before the US Supreme Court, the Second Circuit and the New York Court of Appeals.

 • Dewey Bozella on His Wrongful Conviction